 Nearly the same card with less exclusivity

 Not only are the J.P.
 Morgan Reserve Card and the Chase Sapphire Reserve® similar in name, but in benefits as well.
 Virtually all of the perks you can get on the J.P.
 Morgan Reserve Card are offered on the Chase Sapphire Reserve®.
-You earn 3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.
+You earn 5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
+Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases

-You earn the same number of points on every purchase and you get the same $300 annual travel credit (3X points on travel immediately after earning your $300 travel credit.
-3X points on dining at restaurants including eligible delivery services, takeout and dining out & 1 point per $1 spent on all other purchases.).
+You earn the same number of points on every purchase and you get the same $300 annual travel credit (5X total points on air travel and 10X total points on hotels and car rentals when you purchase travel through Chase Ultimate Rewards® immediately after the first $300 is spent on travel purchases annually.
+Earn 3X points on other travel and dining & 1 point per $1 spent on all other purchases).
 Even though the benefits are the same, the annual fees are not.
 The Chase Sapphire Reserve® charges $550 per year, compared with the $595 on the J.P.
 Morgan Reserve Card.